 What to wear:

-Necklaces can instantly elevate a look, but if you are not properly layering them, you may end up looking less stylish than you would like to.
-To avoid this mistake, you can need to start with your shortest necklace as a starting point.
-The second necklace should be a little longer and would add good contrast to your layering stack.
+Start with your shortest necklace as a starting point.
+The second necklace should be a little longer and would ideally add good contrast to your layering stack.

 It’s a rule that applies to more than just fashion: things look better in sets of threes.
 To complete your look, add a third necklace that’s longer than the rest.
 To look your best, choose ones that have marginally different lengths.

-If this layering business sounds too difficult, just buy a necklace set that’s already done the work for you!
-This is one of my favorite sets that I wear all the time.
+If this layering business sounds too difficult, just buy a three-piece necklace set that’s already done the work for you!
 Not only do they layer perfectly together, but you can wear them on their own too.

-Instead of wearing Gucci tights, Chanel earrings, and a YSL bag all in one look, just choose one designer item to showcase whether that is a belt, shoes, or bag.
+Instead of wearing Gucci tights, Chanel earrings, and a YSL bag all in one look, just choose a few select designer items to showcase, whether that is a belt, shoes, or bag.

 5. Exposed Hanger Loops

-However, if you still need the loops to hang back your outfit, there is also an easy solution.
-Simply use a safety pin to secure your strap to your dress, out of sight.
+However, if you still need the loops in order to properly hang up your garment, there is also an easy solution.
+Simply use a safety pin to secure your straps to your dress, out of sight.
 Voilà!
 You no longer have to worry about the embarrassing hanger loops poking out of your dress.

-It is fun to play with splashes of color, especially during spring and summer.
-However, incorporating too many bright shades that do not complement each other might be one of the ways you are making your outfit look cheap.
+It’s fun to play with splashes of color, especially during spring and summer.
+However, incorporating too many bright shades that don’t complement each other might be one of the ways you are making your outfit look cheap.

 The common saying in the fashion industry is that “beauty is pain.”
 This misconception that women need to suffer to look beautiful is far from the truth!